Multi-unit Assignment under Dichotomous Preferences: Introduction

 The egalitarian solution is based on the well-known leximin principle.
-In the domain of dichotomous preferences, it performs better than the competitive equilibrium with equal incomes, a solution used in similar assignment models on larger preference domains \citep{hylland1979,budish2011, reny2017}, and which has been successfully applied to allocate courses in business schools \citep{budish2017}.
+In the domain of dichotomous preferences, it performs better than the celebrated competitive equilibrium with equal incomes, a solution used in similar assignment models on larger preference domains \citep{hylland1979,budish2011, reny2017}, and which has been successfully applied to allocate courses in business schools \citep{budish2017}.
 By better, I mean that, unlike the competitive equilibrium with equal incomes, the egalitarian solution is Lorenz dominant, unique in utilities, and impossible to manipulate by groups.
+In contrast with the single-unit assignment problem \citep{bogomolnaia2004}, both solutions are disjoint, meaning that in general we cannot obtain the \emph{egalitarian} solution as a competitive equilibrium when agents are endowed with \emph{equal incomes}.

 Lorenz dominance is ``{\it a ranking generally accepted as the unambiguous arbiter of inequality comparison}'' \citep{foster1999} and is ``{\it widely accepted as embodying a set of minimal ethical judgements that should be made}'' \citep{dutta1989}.
 Given two vectors of size $n$, the first Lorenz dominates the second if, when arranged in ascending order, the sum of the first $k\leq n$ elements of the first is always greater than or equal to the sum of the $k$ first elements of the second.
 A utility profile is Lorenz dominant if it Lorenz dominates any other feasible utility profile.
-In our setup, the fact that a utility profile is Lorenz dominant implies that it uniquely maximizes any strictly concave utility function representing agents' preferences and is, therefore, a strong fairness property.
+In our set-up, the fact that a utility profile is Lorenz dominant implies that it uniquely maximizes any strictly concave utility function representing agents' preferences and is, therefore, a strong fairness property.

 Uniqueness of the solution (in the utility profile obtained) is also a desirable property, for it gives a clear recommendation of how the resources should be split.
-A multi-valued solution leaves the schedule designer with the complicated task of selecting a particular division among those suggested by the solution, thus raising the opportunity of rightful complaints by some agents who may argue that other allocations were recommended by the solution that were more beneficial to them.
+A multi-valued solution leaves the schedule designer with the complicated task of selecting a particular division among those suggested by the solution, thus raising the possibility of justified complaints by some agents who may argue that other allocations were also recommended by the solution that were more beneficial to them.